leon-junio/chat-sockets-c/README.md

 - Starting client with a name
   `./client 127.0.0.1 usernameX`
 - Type `/help` at client console to see more options!
+- Type anything and hit enter to sent to all other connected clients

 ## Authors